My Elusive Dreams (David Houston and Tammy Wynette album): Background and content

 Both David Houston and Tammy Wynette had individual careers as country music artists.
 Both individuals also shared the same producer, Billy Sherrill.
 Houston first achieved success through Epic Records.
 In 1966, he reached his commercial peak with the number one country single, "Almost Persuaded".
 It crossed over to the pop charts and received accolades from the Grammy Awards.
 Wynette signed with Epic in 1966 and had her first chart success with 1967's "Your Good Girl's Gonna Go Bad".
 Sherrill chose to pair the two together after composing with Glenn Sutton the song "My Elusive Dreams".
 Originally, Sherrill wanted it to be a solo release for Wynette but changed his mind and decided to also make an album of duets between the pair.

-My Elusive Dreams was recorded in June 1967 at the Columbia Studio, located in Nashville, Tennessee.
+My Elusive Dreams was recorded in June 1967 at the Columbia Studios, located in Nashville, Tennessee.
 The album contained a total of ten tracks.
 Eight of these tracks were duets between Houston and Wynette.
 This included three songs which were covers: Patsy Cline's "Back in Baby's Arms", Hank Williams's "Hey Good Lookin'" and "Somethin' Stupid".
 The latter was originally a duet by Frank Sinatra and Nancy Sinatra.
 Other duets included the title track, "It's All Over" and "I'll Take My Chances with You".
 Two solo recordings also appear.
 "Set Me Free" is performed solely by Wynette while "Clinging Vine" is performed solely by Houston.